YorVeX/xObsBeam/README.md

 Note that this is the theoretical **minimum net bandwidth** that is needed on a network.
 To measure your available net bandwidth you can use a tool like [iperf](https://iperf.fr), e.g. for a 2.5 Gbps connection it could be something like 2.37 Gbps.

 In addition there still needs to be enough headroom available for spikes that can occur at any time and of course for all other traffic that wants to use the same interface.
 Depending on how sensitive this traffic is and how good all involved network devices are (switch, router, network card, cable, the chain is as good as its weakest link) other traffic might suffer long before you get even close to any theoretical limits, e.g. if you play a latency sensitive game on a cheap router your latency might already double our triple when only using half of theoretically available bandwidth or less because of how network packets are prioritized.
 Also other traffic originators might have spikes too.

+If it's just that little bit of extra bandwidth that you lack to get it working, you can try to use only LZ4 at FAST level, it could e.g. bring an 800 Mbps feed down to 600 Mbps with very low CPU usage if you're lucky.

 ## Usage